cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

       </div>
     </details>

-For more information on creating overrides, refer to [Override a Managed Ruleset](/ruleset-engine/managed-rulesets/override-managed-ruleset/).
+For more information on creating overrides, refer to [Override a managed ruleset](/ruleset-engine/managed-rulesets/override-managed-ruleset/).

 ### Configuring the score threshold and the action

-To define the score threshold value, or to specify the action to perform when the threat score is greater than the threshold, create a rule override for the last rule in the Managed Ruleset that:
+To define the score threshold value, or to specify the action to perform when the threat score is greater than the threshold, create a rule override for the last rule in the managed ruleset that:

 *   Specifies the action to take in the `action` property.
 *   Defines the desired threat score threshold (an integer value) in the `score_threshold` property.

 #### Example

-This example configures the Managed Ruleset score threshold and the performed action by creating a rule override for the last rule of the Managed Ruleset.
+This example configures the managed ruleset score threshold and the performed action by creating a rule override for the last rule of the managed ruleset.

-1. Get the ID of the Cloudflare OWASP Core Ruleset using the [List account rulesets](https://developers.cloudflare.com/api/operations/account-rulesets-list-account-rulesets) method, since Managed Rulesets exist at the account level.
+1. Get the ID of the Cloudflare OWASP Core Ruleset using the [List account rulesets](https://developers.cloudflare.com/api/operations/account-rulesets-list-account-rulesets) method, since WAF's managed rulesets exist at the account level.
 Alternatively, use the following ruleset ID directly: `4814384a9e5d4991b9815dcfc25d2f1f`.

     <details>
       <summary>Request</summary>